 Windows 10, 8.1, 8

-Remove “VIRUS ALERT FROM MICROSOFT” pop up from Chrome
+Remove “VIRUS ALERT FROM MICROSOFT” scam from Chrome

-- First start the Chrome and click Menu button (small button in the form of three dots).
+- First launch the Chrome and click Menu button (small button in the form of three dots).

-- It will open the Google Chrome main menu.
-Select More Tools, then click Extensions.
+- It will show the Chrome main menu.
+Choose More Tools, then press Extensions.

-- You will see the list of installed addons.
-If the list has the extension labeled with “Installed by enterprise policy” or “Installed by your administrator”, then complete the following guidance: Remove Chrome extensions installed by enterprise policy.
+- You’ll see the list of installed extensions.
+If the list has the addon labeled with “Installed by enterprise policy” or “Installed by your administrator”, then complete the following guidance: Remove Chrome extensions installed by enterprise policy.

-- Now open the Google Chrome menu once again, click the “Settings” menu.
+- Now open the Chrome menu once again, click the “Settings” menu.

 - You will see the Chrome’s settings page.
 Scroll down and click “Advanced” link.

 - Scroll down again and click the “Reset” button.

 - The Google Chrome will show the reset profile settings page as shown on the screen above.